Cheese-Kings/MC-Deck-OldTests/README.md

 Mc Deck is an amazing Minecraft Datapack that adds an entire card game to your world for you and your friends to enjoy!

 ## WARNING
-**This is some old test versions for Mc Deck that were made before we decided to make it a Minecraft Plugin**
+**This is some old test versions for Mc Deck that were made before we decided on a datapack**

-The test versions were:
-1. Datapack
-2. Skript